-- (a) Employees acting in a supervisory capacity either regularly or temporarily shall require all employees working under their jurisdiction to comply with all applicable safety instructions, safe practices, and safety rules. - (b) Any employee has the right to refuse to perform work that would violate this manual or any occupational safety or health standard or order where such violation would create a real and apparent hazard to the employee or other employees. - (c) Any safety device, tool or equipment which upon inspection is found unsafe or defective shall be removed from service.
+- (a) Employees acting in a supervisory capacity either regularly or temporarily shall require all employees working under their jurisdiction to comply with all applicable safety instructions, safe practices, and safety rules. - (b) Any employee has the right to refuse to perform work that would violate this manual or any occupational safety or health standard or order where such violation would create a real and apparent hazard to the employee or other employees.
+All employees have not only the right but also the responsibility to call an "ALL STOP". - (c) Any safety device, tool, or equipment which upon inspection is found unsafe or defective shall be removed from service.